-For interest and dividend payments and certain payments with respect to readily tradable instruments, if the payee returns a properly completed Form W-9 with "Applied For" written in Part I (i.e., an "awaiting TIN" certificate), the payee must give you a TIN within 60 calendar days to avoid backup withholding.
-You may use one of the following rules to backup withhold during this 60-day period.
+For interest and dividend payments and certain payments with respect to readily tradable instruments, the payee may return a properly completed, signed Form W-9 to you with "Applied For" written in Part I. This is an "awaiting-TIN" certificate.
+The payee has 60 calendar days, from the date you receive this certificate, to provide a TIN.
+If you do not receive the payee's TIN at that time, you must begin backup withholding on payments.